plabble/plabble.github.io/transport/create.md

 ---
 The CREATE request (see Figure A) **includes a header**.
 This header contains one field: the **bucket id**.
 In this bucket id are also the permissions stored and the lifetime of the bucket in days.
 See [Bucket id](#bucket-id) for more info.
 The body contains two _optional_ fields:
 - **Slot range start** (2 bytes, optional): the (zero-based) index of the slot (uint-16) in the bucket to start subscribing to.
-For instance, you want to subscribe to slot 10 and up you provide "9" and leave _slot range end_ empty.
+For instance, you want to subscribe from slot 10 and up you provide "9" and leave _slot range end_ empty.
 - **Slot range end** (2 bytes, optional): the (zero-based) index of the slot (uint-16) in the bucket to subscribe until.
 For instance, you want to subscribe from slot 5 until 10, you provide "4" to _slot range start_ and "9" to this field.

-It is possible to only provide the start slot (subscribe to slot _n_ and up), both slots (subscribe to range of slots) or none by leaving both fields out (subscribe to full bucket).
+It is possible to only provide the start slot (subscribe from slot _n_ and up), both slots (subscribe to range of slots) or none by leaving both fields out (subscribe to full bucket).

 The CREATE packet request has two [flags](./index.md#request-flags):
 - #6: Also subscribe to the bucket (with optional provided range)